Remote Caching

 Frequently asked questions

-Are my legacy remote cache entries in the universal remote cache?
-No. Your legacy remote cache is only available to you.
-If you want your stored responses to be added to the universal remote cache you need to rerun the prompts to regenerate them.
+Is my legacy remote cache in the universal remote cache?
+No, your legacy remote cache is only available to you.
+If you want your existing stored responses (local or remote) to be added to the universal remote cache you need to rerun the questions to regenerate them.
+Please let us know if you would like free credits to rerun your surveys.

-Why can’t I add my local cache entries to the URC?
-The purpose of the URC is to provide a canonical, verified collection of responses to allow researchers to be confident in results and easily reproduce them at no cost.
+Why can’t I add my existing caches to the universal remote cache?
+The purpose of the universal remote cache is to provide a canonical, verified collection of responses to allow researchers to be confident in results and easily reproduce them at no cost.
 By only allowing responses generated at the Expected Parrot server we can verify the results that are reproduced.

 Can I access the universal remote cache when I run a survey locally?
-The universal remote cache is only available when running a survey remotely.
-However, you can pull or download your Cache entries to use them locally at any time (responses that you generated or retrieved from the universal remote cache when working remotely).
+No, the universal remote cache is only available when running a survey remotely.
+However, you can pull entries from your Cache to use them locally at any time (responses that you generated or retrieved from the universal remote cache).

-Can I delete a response in the universal remote cache that I generated?
-No.
+Can I delete a response in the universal remote cache?
+No, this is not allowed.

 What happens if I delete my account?
 All of your account information is deleted.
 Any remote cache entries that you generated will remain in the universal remote cache but information about your account will be deleted.